 Step 1:

-Fill out this simple application form so we can chat about your goals and find the trip best for you.
+Fill out this simple form so we can add you to the list.
 This lets us know you’re interested.
 It’s not a commitment.

 Step 2:

-If we asses this is a good fit, we’ll send info on logistics, our release forms and preparing a packing list to come.
+If we asses this is a good fit, we’ll send info on logistics, release forms and a packing list to come.

 What Others Have said!